 How to Run for Office in North Dakota

-You don't have to have political experience to run for office.
-Caring about your community is the primary qualification for running for office.
+Congratulations!
+You're taking the next step in your community involvement.
+You don't need political experience to run for office.
+Caring about your community is the primary qualification.

 Before You Run